near-ndc/gov/framework-v1/gov-framework.md

 # **The Election Procedure:**

 The election procedure establishes the precedent for how elections are conducted for all three governing bodies.
 It also pertains to the expansion of the governing bodies and alterations to the Gov Framework over time.

+- _Election Eligibility Requirements:_ OG SBT.
+- _Eligibility and Announcement:_ During the nomination period.
+- _Election Timeframe:_ 2 weeks.
+- _Onboarding Process:_ 1 week post-election
+- _Conflicts of Interest:_ Community members looking to assume positions should disclose all their relevant affiliations, as well as any other potential conflicts of interest.

 The ‘Election procedure’ can be divided into three separate sections: